MaxGendron/expressjs-starter-kit/README.md

 # Expressjs-starter-kit

-Backend starter-kit for a mean STACK
+Backend starter-kit for a MEAN stack app

 ## Content